Postgraduate MSc/PgDip/PgCert

 What you need to know

-This course is ideal if you are a graduate from a business or management-related subject, or if you have work experience that has incorporated a project management role.
-It may also appeal if you are a graduate from another discipline wanting to move into project management.
+This course is ideal if you are a graduate from a business or management-related subject, or if you have work experience that has incorporated an IT or digital business-related role.
+It may also appeal if you are a graduate from another discipline wanting to move into managing IT as we have students from a wide variety of backgrounds.

 Standard entry requirements